-After the delivery of a parcel the Post Office of the country of destination is responsible for the amount of the Trade Charge unless it can prove that the fault is due to a breach of the regulations by the Post Office of the country of origin or can establish that, when handed over to its service, the parcel and the relative Despatch Note did not bear the particulars prescribed by the Detailed Regulations for Trade Charge parcels, and that the parcel was not specifically advised on the Parcel Bill in conformity with Article 31 of the Detailed Regulations.
+After the delivery of a parcel the Post Office of the country of destination is responsible for the amount of the Trade Charge unless it can prove that the fault is due to a breach of the regulations by the Post Office of the country of origin or can establish that, when handed over to its service, the parcel and the relative Despatch Note did not bear the particulars prescribed by the Detailed Regulations for Cash-on-Delivery parcels and that the parcel was not specifically advised on the Parcel Bill in conformity with Article 29 of the Detailed Regulations.

-The Post Office of destination shall be bound to repay under the conditions prescribed by Article 32 the sum which has been advanced by the Post Office of the country of origin.
+The Post Office of destination shall be bound to repay under the conditions prescribed by Article 31 the sum which has been advanced by the despatching Post Office.